 The No-Fault Car Insurance Policy

 There are three parts to a no-fault car insurance policy that drivers in Michigan are required to buy.
-These are:
+These are as follows.

-- Personal injury protection (PIP).
-PIP pays for all of your medical costs.
-It also covers up to 85 percent of the income you would have earned over the span of three years if you hadn’t suffered injury.
+Personal injury protection (PIP): PIP pays for all of your medical costs.
+It also covers up to 85 percent of the income you would have earned over the span of three years if you hadn’t suffered an injury.

-- Property protection.
-This provision pays for the damage that your car caused to other people’s property, up to $1 million.
+Property protection insurance: This provision pays for the damage that your car caused to other people’s property, up to $1 million.
 It also covers damage your car does to another person’s properly parked vehicle, but it does not pay for any other damage to vehicles.

-- Residual liability insurance/bodily injury and property damage.
-This no-fault provision protects insured drivers from being sued because of a car crash.
-However, the no-fault law will vary if a motorist causes an accident that results in death, serious injury or permanent disfigurement.
+Residual liability insurance, bodily injury liability coverage, and property damage: This no-fault provision protects insured drivers from being sued because of a car crash.
+However, the no-fault law will vary if a motorist causes an accident that results in death, serious injury, or permanent disfigurement.

 While the specifics of Michigan’s no-fault benefits may seem straightforward, auto accident cases involving insurance claims can be complex.
 Even with Michigan’s no-fault car insurance policy at work, individuals face obstacles when filing no-fault benefit claims.
 Our attorneys are familiar with the tactics insurers use to avoid fair payouts.
 We aggressively represent our clients because we know you need full compensation.